matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 ## Historical Prefixes

-`support.feline.mute.msc3909.v0` was the prefix for the first itteration of the MSC.
+`support.feline.mute.msc3909.v0` was the prefix for the first iteration of the MSC.
 This prefix was for when self banning was included.

 ## Dependencies